OpenType/TestFont/doc/LocalizedForms.md

 ## What does the font do?

 The test font will always rewrite letter sequences like `OT:WEL` to a face symbol.
-If the font’s `loca` feature for Welsh has been activated, this face will be a smiley; otherwise, it will have a frowning look.
+If the font’s `locl` feature for Welsh has been activated, this face will be a smiley; otherwise, it will have a frowning look.
 The frowning version also uses much more ink, so it is easy to spot among a sea of smileys.

-The font has a `loca` feature for every [language system tag](https://www.microsoft.com/typography/otspec170/languagetags.htm) defined in OpenType 1.7.
+The font has a `locl` feature for every [language system tag](https://www.microsoft.com/typography/otspec170/languagetags.htm) defined in OpenType 1.7.